 Entering Concurrent Tournaments

 The USTA Regulations prohibit a player from being entered, when entries close, in two or more tournaments if any part of the tournaments overlap, unless

 each Tournament Committee understands the situation and concurs in writing

-Wild cards may be applied junior players to play in all USTA National Championships, as well as some of the USTA Regional Tournaments, and the ITF Junior Tournaments and USTA Pro Circuit tournaments that are held in the United States.
+Wild cards may be applied junior players to play in all USTA National Championships and the ITF Junior Tournaments and USTA Pro Circuit tournaments that are held in the United States.
 View a complete description of the wild cards available, including deadlines, application forms and rules.

 Withdrawals, Walkovers, Defaults and Retirements

 Everything you need to know about withdrawals, walkovers, defaults, and retirements and their impact on rankings under the Points Per Round Ranking System.

 The United States Tennis Association requires a signed release and waiver covering all entrants in national USTA tournaments.
 The release must be signed by the entrant and also the parent or guardian of any entrant who is a minor.